CODECRUNCHWORLDWIDE/C8-CRUNCH-LABS-WEB-DEV/C8-Spring2025/C8-Week7.md

-# README: Adding Dynamic Visuals and Interactions to Your Website (Week 7)

-## 🚀 Welcome to Week #7 of Web Development at CODE.CRUNCH!
+# 🚀 Welcome to Week #7 of Web Development at CODE.CRUNCH!

 This week, we’re taking your web development skills to the next level with **CSS Animations**, **Transitions**, and **Advanced DOM Manipulation using JavaScript**.
 These techniques will help you create **dynamic, interactive, and visually engaging** websites that offer a seamless user experience.